All the best experiences

 How to Get to Mulagljufur?

-Mulagljufur canyon is situated 231 miles (372 kilometers) from Reykjavik City.
-Visitors coming from Iceland's capital will have to drive approximately 4 hours and 30 minutes to reach the canyon via the Ring Road
+Mulagljufur Canyon is situated 231 miles (372 kilometers) from Reykjavik City.
+Visitors coming from Iceland's capital will have to drive approximately 4 hours and 30 minutes to reach the canyon via the Ring Road.

 It's a long drive, and visitors will pass some of South Iceland's other famous attractions along the way, such as the Skogafoss and Seljalandsfoss waterfalls.

-As visitors get closer to Mulagljufur on the map, they should keep an eye out for a small gravel road off Ring Road.
+As visitors get closer to Mulagljufur on the map, they should keep an eye out for a small gravel road off the Ring Road.
 The parking lot of the canyon is just next to this rough path.
 If they reach Jokulsarlon glacier lagoon and Diamond beach, they've gone 15 minutes too far and will have to turn around.

 Other Popular Sites Nearby